 Interest rate risk is the risk that the fair value or future cash flows of financial assets or financial liabilities will fluctuate because of changes in market interest rates.
-As at June 30, 2023, no mortgage investments or bridge loans bear interest at variable rates.
+As at June 30, 2023, no mortgage investments bear interest at variable rates.

-The Corporation's other assets and liabilities, which include interest and fees receivable, amounts due from related parties, and accounts payable and accrued liabilities have no exposure to interest rate risk due to their short-term nature.
-Cash and cash equivalents and revolving credit facility carry a variable rate of interest and are subject to minimal interest rate risk.
+The Corporation's other assets and liabilities, which include interest and fees receivable, advances to related companies, and accounts payable and accrued liabilities have no exposure to interest rate risk due to their short-term nature.